-Help a Child is committed to protect children from harm and abuse.
+Help a Child is committed to protecting children from harm and abuse.
 Our Child Safeguarding Policy, which is part of our Integrity Policy, describes our procedures to minimize risks and how to respond to child protection concerns in our organization.
-Within our Disaster Response Program, Help a Child has employed protection experts to carry out proper protection management, to contextualize policies and to increase support for child protection within the project communities.
+Within our Disaster Response Program, Help a Child has employed protection experts to carry out proper protection management, contextualize policies and to increase support for child protection within the project communities.

-Our organization adheres to the humanitarian principles of humanity, impartiality, neutrality and independence.
+Our organization adheres to the humanitarian principles of humanity, impartiality, neutrality, and independence.
 Help a Child is a signatory of the ICRC Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief.
-In conflict situation the Code of Conduct will be interpreted and applied in conformity with international humanitarian law.
+In conflict situations, the Code of Conduct will be interpreted and applied in conformity with international humanitarian law.
 Help a Child aligns its work to the nine commitments of the Core Humanitarian Standards (CHS), and is since 2022 a full member.
 A self-assessment, carried out in 2022, was approved for the coming two years until the end of 2024.

 Help a Child complies with several requirements of tax authorities in both the Netherlands and countries where we have registered offices.
 In the Netherlands, we comply with ANBI, Erkend Goed Doel and with the accounting principles for charities in the Netherlands (RJ650).
 Our quality management system complies with the norm of ISO 9001:2018 which is audited by an external auditor.
 Also, see tab ‘Our Quality Management’.

 Help a Child has several policies and procedures to manage its finances.
 This includes an anti-fraud and -corruption policy (part of our Integrity Policy), a procurement policy and a finance manual.
 The financial statements of each office are audited by an external auditor on an annual basis.